quangounet/TOPP/README.md

 To integrate with OpenRAVE, you will also need:

-- OpenRAVE (0.9 or above) with Python bindings
+- OpenRAVE (0.9 or above) with Python bindings (see "Notes on OpenRAVE integration" below for more details)
 - LAPACK (3.5.0 or above)

 Installation